Categories

 Yes.
 Many affordable platforms offer scalable forecasting solutions tailored for SMBs.

-Why include pay analytics in workforce forecasting?
+Why include pay analytics?

 Compensation plays a vital role in workforce planning.
 Pay analytics ensures fair, competitive, and data-driven salary structures that support hiring and retention goals.